Here is V1: Link

 The new Sandisk Ultra A1 doesn't have the sudden death issue of the Sandisk Ultra.

-High Endurance cards - Samsung Pro Endurance, Transcend High Endurance, Kingston Endurance (announced 1st April 2019), Sandisk High Endurance (the slowest with 20MB/s write speed).
+High Endurance cards - Samsung Pro Endurance, Transcend High Endurance, Kingston Endurance (announced 1st April 2019), Sandisk High Endurance (2019 version).

 Where to install?